Veterans for Gun Reform

 We promote gun safety and safe firearm storage techniques practiced in the military that we know saves lives.
 We wouldn’t have carelessly left our weapons unlocked and unsecured in the military, so why is it happening at home?
 As veterans, we have unique gun safety experiences that can be used to unite fellow veterans to practice safe gun storage that will save lives.
 And while veterans may disagree on how to approach the epidemic of gun violence, we all understand the danger unsecured weapons can pose to others.

 By activating the veteran community to promote gun safety nationwide, there is nothing we can’t accomplish.
 We work to inspire fellow veterans to advocate in their communities and use their knowledge to promote common-sense gun safety practices.
 We instill the need for everyday citizens to practice responsible gun ownership.
 We work to address and reduce the rising rates of gun violence and firearm suicide in our country.

 United as veterans, we will make our families, communities, and country safer with common-sense gun safety measures.
-Sign up to join Veterans for Gun Reform today!
+Sign up to join our movement.

 Join Veterans for Gun Reform!